 Approximately 41,400 of the vehicles being recalled are in Canada.

 A federal investigation by the National Highway Traffic Safety Administration (NHTSA) is underway and Volkswagen must report information about the Volkswagen airbag rupture as well as any additional ruptures that have taken place in Volkswagen vehicles.

 Takata is required to provide the NHTSA with a breakdown of all inflators and airbag modules made with ammonium nitrate propellant.
 Some experts believe that ammonium nitrate, when exposed to moisture, can combust in a violent manner.
 The use of this chemical by Takata has been controversial.

 More than 33 million vehicles have been recalled in the United States for the companys airbag inflators.
 Approximately eight deaths worldwide have been attributed to Takata airbags, thousands more have reported injuries.

 Schedule Your Free Consultation Today

 The law offices of Greg Monforton & Partners have helped personal injury victims for more than 30 years throughout Ontario.
-With a dedicated team of lawyers, we fight for the justice you deserve and have recovered over $150 million in compensation for clients.
+With a dedicated team of lawyers, we fight for the justice you deserve and have recovered $300 million in compensation for clients.

 If you have been injured by a Takata airbag, Greg Monforton & Partners wants to hear from you.